 This workshop covers a wide range of VGI and social/media research topics and provides an opportunity for workshop participants to share ideas and findings on cross-platform data contributions, innovative analysis approaches, current data fusion methods, real-world applications, and the use of VGI and social media use in education.
 The event offers also a platform to discuss future challenges of VGI and social media, may it be on the legal or technical side, to formulate a vision for VGI and social media usage and analysis for the near future, and to live demonstrate analysis workflows and VGI applications.
 One portion of the workshop is dedicated to a collaborative session, where break-out groups will discuss various timely VGI/social media research topics, such as VGI and mobility, data fusion, interoperability, and education, potentially leading to a joint paper contribution for a special issue of the Geo-spatial Information Science journal.

 Franz-Benjamin Mocnik, Alexander Zipf - University of Heidelberg, Germany

 Jamal Jokar Arsanjani - Aalborg University Copenhagen, Denmark

 Hartwig H. Hochmair - University of Florida, United States

 Kiran Zahra - University of Zurich, Switzerland

 Title: Teaching Geospatial Technologies to All

-Given the presumption of a science (GIScience) behind the systems (GIS), and behind geospatial technologies in general, this workshop will challenge participants to consider what conceptual basis could guide users from any discipline in their choices and uses of specific spatial computations - and consequently should be taught in introductory courses to GIS and geospatial technologies.
+The workshop emphasizes the teaching of geospatial technologies to all, regardless of the learners’ disciplinary backgrounds.
+Participants will be challenged to consider what conceptual basis could guide user choices of specific spatial computations - and consequently should be taught in introductory courses on GIS and geospatial technologies.

 Title: Introduction to OSGeo and Python programming using PyQGIS